qwertyasdfgh-star/odin-sign-up-form/README.md

 A simple sign up form for The Odin Project.

-(Not perfect.
-Might revisit in the future to add or change something.)
+(Might revisit in the future to add or change something.)